 Any tags that either you create or are imported from another service can be deleted in each individual resource’s record.
 The functionality does not exist to delete tags from the master list.

 Can I change how my citation appears in the text, e.g. add pages numbers?

-Yes but for the changes to be permanent you must be in the Insert/Edit Citation window in the RefWorks tab in Word.
-If you make these kind of changes in the text, they will be overridden and disappear when Write n Cite syncs with RefWorks.
+Yes but for the changes to be permanent you must make the change in the 'Edit Citation' area of the RefWorks plugin in Word.
+If you make these kind of changes in the text itself, they will be overridden and disappear when the plugin syncs with RefWorks.

 Can I insert page numbers in my in-text citations?

 Yes, if the citation style you’re using allows you to do so.
-The place to add the page number is in the Insert/Edit Citation window in the RefWorks tab in Word.
+The place to add the page number is in the 'Edit Citation' area of the RefWorks plugin in Word.
 The page number is entered in the ‘suffix’ box.
 It is important to put the correct formatting here.
 For instance, a comma followed by a space then ‘p.’ for page and then the page number itself would read “, p.11”.